 These connections are used for a wide variety of services which first and foremost consist of non-commercial safety services including automatic crash notification (ACN) such as eCall, the recognition of slow or stationary vehicle(s) and informational alerts for events like traffic jams, road works, weather warnings and other hazardous conditions.
 In regions where the information is available to the public, advanced services such as "time to green light" and "emergency vehicle approaching" are regularly conveyed via the mobile network.
-Furthermore, commercial services such as, telematics, diagnostics, theft prevention, connected infotainment, real time navigation and traffic optimisation can be enabled by cellular networks.
+Furthermore, commercial services such as telematics, diagnostics, theft prevention, connected infotainment, real time navigation and traffic optimisation can be enabled by cellular networks.

-In addition to network-based communications, direct short-range communication will offer a complementary yet integrated set of critical safety services in between vehicles and road infrastructure e.g. intersection movement assist, emergency brake warning, lane change warning or road-works ahead.
+In addition to network-based communications, direct short-range communication will offer a complementary yet integrated set of critical safety services in between vehicles and road infrastructure e.g. intersection movement assist, emergency brake warning, lane change warning or roadworks ahead.

 In the future, CAM will provide even greater benefits.
-Fully automated driving promises to contribute to vision, by significantly reducing the risk of road accidents.
+Fully automated driving promises to contribute to Vision Zero, by significantly reducing the risk of road accidents.
 It also promises to optimise vehicle flows and complex logistics and hence energy consumption on a large scale.
-Finally, the driver becoming a mere "passenger" will be able to devote his time to other activities, opening new economic possibilities such as transforming the vehicle into a mobile office space.
+Finally, the drivers becoming mere "passengers" will be able to devote their time to other activities, opening new economic possibilities such as transforming the vehicle into a mobile office space.

-In that context, the global connected car market is projected to reach a value of $\leq 200$ billion by 2025, growing at a compound annual growth rate (CAGR) of 14.8% from 2018 to 2025.
+In that context, the global connected car market is projected to reach a value of €200 billion by 2025, growing at a compound annual growth rate (CAGR) of 14.8% from 2018 to 2025.
 It is also forecast that more than 125 million passenger cars produced in the next four years will be equipped with embedded connectivity, out of a total of 1.2 billion motor vehicles in use worldwide.
-In addition, car data related services are already reaching $\leq 225$ per car per year and the total EU market size for card data services, unleashed by advanced connectivity, could already reach $\leq 3.8$ billion per year in 2021.
+In addition, car data related services are already reaching €225 per car per year and the total EU market size for car data services, unleashed by advanced connectivity, could already reach €3.8 billion per year in 2021.